yoshida-lab/XenonPy/docs/source/tutorial/5-mdl.rst

 ------------

 Coming soon!
-Before this section ready, you can see
+Before this section is ready, you can check out our sample codes:

     https://github.com/yoshida-lab/XenonPy/blob/master/samples/mdl.ipynb

-to learn how to use it.